braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/data_transformation/creating_a_transformation.md

     // After the/users/track request is assigned to brazecall, you will want to explicitly return brazecall to create an output return brazecall;
     ```
 2. If you’d like all three (custom attributes, custom events, and purchases) in your transformation calls, skip to step 3.
-Otherwise, delete the sections that you do not need.<br><br>
+Otherwise, delete the sections that you don't need.<br><br>
-3. Each attribute, event, and purchase object requires a user identifier, either an `external_id`, `user_alias`, email, or `braze_id`).
+3. Each attribute, event, and purchase object requires a user identifier, either an `external_id`, `user_alias`, email, or `braze_id`.
 Find the user identifier in the incoming webhook’s payload and template in that value in your transformation code via a payload line.
-Use dot notation to access payload object properties.<br>Simply template in the email address from the incoming webhook and use “email” as your identifier in the transformation code.
-For example, our Example Transformation Code page uses this new `/users/track` functionality.<br><br>
+Use dot notation to access payload object properties.<br>Template in the email address from the incoming webhook and use `email` as your identifier in the transformation code.
+Our example transformation code page uses this `/users/track` functionality.<br><br>
-4. Find the webhook values you’d like to represent as attributes, events, and/or purchases and template those values in your transformation code via a payload line.
+4. Find the webhook values you’d like to represent as attributes, events, or purchases, and template those values in your transformation code via a payload line.
 Use dot notation to access payload object properties.<br><br>
 5. For each attribute, event, and purchase object, examine the `_update_existing_only` value.
-Set this to `false` if you would like the transformation to create a new user that may not exist.
-Leave this as true if you’d like to only update existing profiles.<br><br>
+Set this to `false` if you want the transformation to create a new user that may not exist.
+Leave this as `true` to only update existing profiles.<br><br>
+6. Click **Validate** to return a preview of your code’s output and to check if it is an acceptable `/users/track` request.
-6. Activate your transformation.
-It is highly recommended that you do this first in a dev workspace to test.
-If you’d like help with your code before activating it, contact [data-transformation@braze.com](mailto:data-transformation@braze.com).<br><br>
+7. Activate your transformation.
+For additional help with your code before activating it, contact your Braze account manager.<br><br>
 7. Have your source platform begin sending webhooks.
 Your transformation code will run for each incoming webhook, and user profiles will begin updating.

 Your webhook integration is now complete!

 {% alert important %}
 Accepting email as an identifier is possible as data transformation early access users will also be granted early access to this new `/users/track` feature to update a user profile by email address.<br><br>Data transformation Early access users who started before April 2023 may be familiar with a `get_user_by_email` function that helped with this use case.
 That function is deprecated.
+{% endalert %}

+{% endtab %}
+{% tab Advanced %}

+In this step, you will transform the webhook payload from the source platform to a JavaScript object return value.
+This return value must adhere to Braze’s `/users/track` request body format:

+- Transformation code is accepted in the JavaScript programming language.
+Any standard JavaScript control flow, such as if/else logic is supported.
+- Transformation code accesses the webhook request body via the `payload` variable.
+This variable is an object populated by parsing the request body JSON.
+- Any feature supported in our `/users/track` endpoint is supported, including:
+  - User attributes objects, event objects, and purchase objects
+  - Nested attributes and nested custom event properties
+  - Subscription group updates
+  - Email address as an identifier
+- Click **Validate** to return a preview of your code’s output and to check if it's an acceptable `/users/track` request.

+{% alert note %}
+External network requests, third-party libraries, and non-JSON webhooks are not currently supported.
 {% endalert %}
 {% endtab %}
 {% endtabs %}